confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 If a record arrives after the window's grace period has passed, the record is discarded and isn't processed.

+!!! note
->Note: Only stream-stream joins are windowed.
+    Only stream-stream joins are windowed.

 Windows are tracked per record key.
 In join operations, ksqlDB uses a windowing *state store* to store all of the records received so far